nuc/Midi-Connector/Readme.md

 ```
 Replace `/home/pi/Code/midi-connector.js/` with the path of the repo.

 Restart the Pi.
-The app should be accessible right away under http://raspberrypi.local:3000/app.
+The app should be accessible right away under http://raspberrypi.local:3000/app or under your device's IP address.

 ### Opening the web app on boot (kiosk mode)